mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 ## How to Run the Script

-Just run below 4 commands one after another :
+Just run below four commands one after another :

 `su`